Election app of the day

 ANU’s David Lindenmayer is elected a fellow of the Ecological Society of America.
 In other awards to ANU-ites (ANU-ers?) emeritus professors Tom Griffith (History) and Libby Robin (Environment and Society) are jointly awarded the American Society for Environmental History’s distinguished career award.

-Kent Anderson (deputy dean ANU College of the Asia-Pacific) is renewed as a member of the Australian National Library’s council.
+Kent Anderson (ex ANU and UWA, now in advisory roles) is renewed as a member of the Australian National Library’s council.

 The Australian Mathematical Sciences Institute is expanding its board with five appointments; Anne Baly from consultants PhillipsKPA.
 Sue Barrell, ex Bureau of Meteorology.
 Robyn Owens, DVC UWA.
 Joe Forbes co-founder of commercial maths and analytics company, Biarri.
 Andrew Peele, director, Australian Synchrotron.